The Transpher B Study: A Phase 1/2 Clinical Trial of ABO-101

-An open-label, dose-escalation clinical trial assessing the safety of one-time gene therapy ABO-101 for patients with MPS IIIB.
+An open-label, dose-escalation clinical trial assessing the safety of one-time gene therapy ABO-101 for patients with Sanfilippo syndrome type B (MPS IIIB).

 Who is eligible to participate in the study?

 Key criteria for eligible patients include the following.
 A full list of inclusion and exclusion criteria are available here.